- Parents who are working, or

 - Families that qualify must directly pay “a parental fee” to their child care provider for a portion of the total cost, and

 - Eligibility for continued assistance is periodically re-determined.

 - Parents must cooperate with Child Support Enforcement services.

 These are the primary factors used to determine eligibility for this program.
-Eligibility will be determined by Child Care Assistance Program staff when the applicant has completed an application, attended an orientation (see schedule below), and provided necessary verification.
+Eligibility will be determined by Child Care Assistance Program staff when the applicant has completed an application, orientation by phone, and provided necessary verification.